Church of the Lord Jesus, Kolkata: A Scottish Presbyterian church

 Alexander Duff, a Presbyterian Scottish missionary, arrived in Calcutta at the beginning of the 19th century.
 Very active, he established the General Assembly's Institution in 1830, which is now known as the Scottish Church College.

 In 1843, a serious schism divided the Church of Scotland, which had consequences even in India.
-The Presbyterians split into two groups.
-A new ‘Free Church of Scotland’ was born.
+The Presbyterians split into two groups and a new ‘Free Church of Scotland’ was born.
 In Calcutta the new ‘Free’ church built its place of worship at Wellesley Street.

 The two Presbyterian churches reconciled and formed a new union in 1929, as a consequence of which the Wellesley street church lost its importance.
 In Calcutta, from 1942 on, the two religious congregations joined together in only one, choosing the St. Andrew's Church as their place of worship.

 A Jesuit Church

-In 1969 the Wellesley church and attached buildings are handed over to the Jesuit fathers who give it the Bengali name of ‘Prabhu Jisur Girja’ (Church of the Lord Jesus).
+In 1969 the Wellesley church and attached buildings were handed over to the Jesuit fathers who gave it the Bengali name of ‘Prabhu Jisur Girja’ (Church of the Lord Jesus).

 The adjacent building became the fathers’ residence and a centre of pastoral activities in the Bengali language (secretariat for liturgical translations, Christian Life Movement’s office, 'Leadership training service', etc.).
-Over the years other pastoral works and institutions were established: a center of media and social communications, called `Chitrabani', since 1973.
-A house of formation for young Jesuits, since 1981.
+Over the years other pastoral works and institutions were established: a center of media and social communications, called `Chitrabani', since 1973, and a house of formation for young Jesuits, since 1981.